StreamSeb/fastify-auth-starter/README.md

 # Fastify Auth Starter

 A modern, type-safe Fastify API starter with authentication, database integration, and TypeScript support.
+This was suppose to be me testing out how to build with node and fastify, and ended up becoming a Auth API!

 ## Features